 The Public Switched Telephone Network (PSTN) is a traditional copper wire landline system designed for analogue voice communication.
 The PSTN has been a vital part of telecommunications for nearly 150 years, providing voice call services for homes and businesses across the UK.

-However, due to the rapid advancement of digital technologies, the time has come to phase out landlines.
-In 2015, the telecoms industry announced that the PSTN and Integrated Service Digital Network (ISDN) would be phased out by 2027.
+However, due to the rapid advancement of digital technologies, the PSTN is no longer fit for purpose and the time has come to phase out landlines.
+In 2015, the telecoms industry announced plans to phase out both the PSTN and Integrated Service Digital Network (ISDN) by 2027, marking the end of copper-based telephony.
 After this date, any services supported on the old copper network will no longer be supported.

 Why are landlines being switched-off?

-The PSTN mainly depends on copper wires, making them susceptible to deterioration, disruptions, and bad weather conditions, which can impact both voice and internet connectivity.
+The PSTN relies on ageing copper infrastructure, making them susceptible to deterioration, disruptions, and bad weather conditions, which can impact both voice and internet connectivity.

 Landlines are no longer able to cope with the high demands of modern communication, which requires higher speeds and greater bandwidth.
 They are also becoming increasingly costly to maintain due to the telephone exchange equipment reaching its end of life.